wevernek/wevernek/README.md

 ## 👋 About me

 Hello everybody!
 My name is Pedro Albuquerque, I'm 26 years old, I have a degree in technology in systems analysis and development and a postgraduate degree in AI & ML.
-I am currently a senior software engineer at Santander Brazil ♨️ and I am working on a global application for controlling and managing infrastructure for the entire group.
+I am currently a IT Engineer Specialist at Santander Brazil ♨️ and I am working on a global application for controlling and managing infrastructure for the entire group.

 ## 💻 What have I been using in my work lately?